yacinebenchehida/Lepidoptera_pheromone/README.md

 5) Extract the best blastx hits
 6) Check the location in each species reference genome of best hits.
 7) Plot the result as an ideogram for each species.
+8) Idenetify paralogs based on sequences identity.
-8) Make a phylogeny of all FAR/FAD genes for all species.
+9) Make a phylogenies of all FAR/FAD genes for all species.

-To run the script just run:
+To run the script:
 ```
 ./master.sh FAR FAD
 ```

 This script requires [Biopython](http://biopython.org/) and [edirect](https://www.ncbi.nlm.nih.gov/books/NBK179288/) (need to update dependencies)